Ulrika Spacek

-Ulrika Spacek are an English alternative rock band, formed in 2014 and currently composed of singer-guitarist Rhys Edwards, guitarist Adam Beach, guitarist-keyboardist Joseph Stone, bassist Syd Kemp and drummer Callum Brown.
+Ulrika Spacek are an English alternative rock band, formed in 2014 and currently composed of singer-guitarist Rhys Edwards, guitarist Rhys Jenkins, guitarist-keyboardist Joseph Stone, bassist Syd Kemp and drummer Callum Brown.

 Edwards, Stone and White were previously members of Reading band Tripwires, with Williams having previously toured with the band as an additional guitarist and releasing material under the Viscous Liquid moniker.

 History

 Previous projects, 2002–2014

-School friends Rhys Edwards, Joseph Stone and Ben White have worked with each other in bands since 2002.
-The Enigma Project were formed in Reading, Berkshire in 2002 by Edwards, Sam Pilsbury and George Simpson with White joining soon after.
+School friends Rhys Edwards, Joseph Stone, and Ben White have worked with each other in bands since 2002.
+The Enigma Project was formed in Reading, Berkshire in 2002 by Edwards, Sam Pillsbury, and George Simpson with White joining soon after.
 Simpson was replaced in 2005 by Joseph Stone.
-They signed to Automator Records and released their debut single "Astronaut/Microcosm" in July 2005, plus the follow up EP "Scenes of the 21st Century".
+They signed to Automator Records and released their debut single "Astronaut/Microcosm" in July 2005, plus the follow-up EP "Scenes of the 21st Century".

-In 2007, The Enigma Project changed their name to Tripwires and released the singles "Kings & Queens" and "Just So You Know" the following year.
+In 2007, The Enigma Project changed its name to Tripwires and released the singles "Kings & Queens" and "Just So You Know" the following year.
 The songs were picked up by national radio and championed by the likes of Huw Stephens and Steve Lamacq.
 The same year the band performed on the BBC Introducing stage at Reading and Leeds Festivals.
 The band began work on their debut album 'Spacehopper' in August 2010, and was set for release in April 2011 via Club AC30.
 However, the album was scrapped and the band parted ways with the label.
 The band recorded a different version of the album in New York with producer Nicolas Vernhes, and it was eventually released in June 2013 via French Kiss Records.
-They self released their second album Watermelancholia via Bandcamp in May 2015.
+They self-released their second album Watermelancholia via Bandcamp in May 2015.
 The album was recorded in London and Berlin through 2013 and 2014.